What Is The Best Dyson Vacuum? Are They Worth the Price?

-Suction wise this machine has very much ample power producing around 275 air watts which is more than enough suction to suck up debris on bare floor and even inside cracks of hard wood surfaces without need any help from a brush.
+Suction wise this machine has very much ample power producing around 275 air watts.
+This is more than enough suction to suck up debris on bare floor and even inside cracks of hard wood surfaces without need any help from a brush.

 Bottom line: This vacuum will give you a lot of versatility since it will be able to clean floors, upholstery, stairs, tables, vents and pet hair thanks to the tangle free turbine tool.
-But the biggest downside is the lack of a motorized brush roll which should have been added for better agitation and better deep cleaning on carpet.
+Biggest issue would be the lack of a motorized brush so it won’t deep clean as well.

 While not hazardous to our health, bed bugs can be a nuisance cause rashes and itchiness on the skin.
 If your child has a skin condition like eczema, bed bugs could worsen it.

 You have a few options to control this infestation.